BenOvermyer/benovermyer.com/content/page/about.md

 I've travelled the world, lived abroad, and usually only ever lived in one place for a couple years at a time.
 For the moment, I live in Minneapolis, Minnesota.

-My particular focus in the professional world is site reliability and systems architecture.
+My particular focus in the professional world is automation and systems architecture.
 Complex systems and their interactions are amazing things.

 I started my professional career as a developer, not a system administrator.
 Now I'm a "DevOps" engineer.
 I love driving innovation, understanding of systems, and reliability.
 It's a fascinating domain.